LolitaDias/D3-Health-Risk-Analysis/README.md

 ### Dataset
 The data set included with the assignment is based on 2014 ACS 1-year estimates: [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml), but you are free to investigate a different data set.
 The current data set incldes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

-1. Create a new repository for this project called `D3-challenge`. **Do not add this homework to an existing repository**.

 2. Clone the new repository to your computer.